ioannismesionis/ioannismesionis.github.io/_posts/2025-05-24-counterfactuals-explanations.md

 tags: [machine-learning, interpretability, counterfactuals, python, dice-ml]
 ---

-In the era of complex machine learning models, understanding why a model makes certain predictions has become increasingly important.
-While traditional approaches focus on global model interpretability, counterfactual explanations offer a unique perspective by answering the question: "What changes would be needed to achieve a different outcome?"
+In the era of complex machine learning models, understanding _why_ a model makes certain predictions has become increasingly important.
+While traditional approaches focus on global model interpretability, **counterfactual explanations** offer a unique perspective by answering the question: "What changes would be needed to achieve a different outcome?"

-> 💡 The complete implementation of this article, including code and examples, is available in my [GitHub repository](https://github.com/ioannismesionis/counterfactual-explanations).
+> 💡 The complete implementation of the generation of counterfactuals using the famous Kaggle House Prices dataset is available in my [GitHub repository](https://github.com/ioannismesionis/counterfactual-explanations).

 # 1. The Goal of Counterfactual Explanations

-Counterfactual explanations are a powerful tool in the field of explainable AI that help us understand model predictions by showing how input features need to change to achieve a desired outcome.
+Counterfactual explanations are a powerful tool in the field of **explainable AI** that help us understand model predictions by showing how input features need to change to achieve a desired outcome.
 The primary goals of counterfactual explanations are:

 1. *Actionability:*
    - Provide actionable insights about what changes would lead to a different outcome.